b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 draw.
 The same is true if a few different people have undertaken this task.
-Luckily, we got the [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression), a method that allows us to draw the same line every time based on a simple mathematical formula that takes the form:
+Luckily, we got the [simple linear regression](https://en.wikipedia.org/wiki/Simple_linear_regression), a method that allows us to draw the same line every single time based on a simple mathematical formula that takes the form:

 $y = a + b*x$, where: